Planetary Science Decadal Survey

 The Outer Planets Assessment group (OPAG) concurred with SBAG's finding in support of NASA and NSF working to "develop a concerted plan for new national resources for planetary radar."

-The National Science & Technology Council established the Interagency Working Group for Detecting and Mitigating the Impact of Earth-Bound Near-Earth Objects (DAMIEN) to produce the National Near-Earth Object Preparedness Strategy and Action Plan, a document outlining how to "improve capabilities for prediction (detection, characterization, and monitoring) and National preparedness (protection, mitigation, response, and recovery)."
+The National Science & Technology Council established the Interagency Working Group for Detecting and Mitigating the Impact of Earth-Bound Near-Earth Objects (DAMIEN) to produce the National Near-Earth Object Preparedness Strategy and Action Plan in 2018, a document outlining how to "improve capabilities for prediction (detection, characterization, and monitoring) and National preparedness (protection, mitigation, response, and recovery)."
 Among the action items supporting the strategic objective to "improve national capabilities for NEO detection, tracking, and remote characterization" assigned to NASA, the NSF, and the US Air Force was to:

 Action: "Identify opportunities in existing and planned telescope programs to improve detection and tracking by enhancing the volume and quality of current data streams, including from optical, infrared, and radar facilities."